MoreThanHidden/MoreThanHidden/README.md

 - 🔭 I’m currently working on [BluePower](https://github.com/Qmunity/BluePower) and other mods in my spare time
 - 💬 Ask me anything about Powershell
 - 👔 As a Senior ICT Field Support / System Admin I work with Windows and Linux Servers on a daily basis.
+- 📻 New to Amature Radio, been into SDR / HF Listener for a few years.

 ### Socials
 <a href="https://twitter.com/MoreThanHidden"><img src="https://cdn.worldvectorlogo.com/logos/twitter-6.svg" title="Twitter" alt="Twitter Account" width="40"/></a>